By-Laws of the Federal Reserve Bank of Atlanta

 Section 1: These By-Laws may be amended from time to time at any regular meeting of the Board of Directors by a majority vote of the entire Board; provided, however, that a copy of such amendment shall be delivered to each member at least ten days prior to such meeting unless waived by a majority of directors.

-1 Oversight of management of the Reserve Bank, including its Branches, includes review and approval of strategic plan, annual goals, and objectives; review and approval of budget; establishment of discount rates; appointment of members of the Audit and Operational Risk, Executive, and RPO Oversight Committees; approval of Nominating Advisory Committee members; selection of the Federal Advisory Council member; election of the Federal Open Market Committee voting member and alternate; appointment of and definition of the duties of officers of the Reserve Bank (except as provided in Article IV, Section 1); participation in the establishment of officer compensation; report undue use of Reserve Bank credit to the Board of Governors; appointment of Bank appointed Branch Directors; approval of Board of Director minutes and review of Executive Committee minutes; and adopting and amending Reserve Bank and Branch by-laws.
+1 Oversight of management of the Reserve Bank, including its Branches, includes review and approval of strategic plan, annual goals, and objectives; review of budget; establishment of discount rates; appointment of members of the Audit and Operational Risk, Executive, and RPO Oversight Committees; approval of Nominating Advisory Committee members; selection of the Federal Advisory Council member; election of the Federal Open Market Committee voting member and alternate; appointment of and definition of the duties of officers of the Reserve Bank (except as provided in Article IV, Section 1); participation in the establishment of officer compensation; report undue use of Reserve Bank credit to the Board of Governors; appointment of Bank appointed Branch Directors; approval of Board of Director minutes and review of Executive Committee minutes; and adopting and amending Reserve Bank and Branch by-laws.

 2 Participation in any special committee convened for the purpose of a Presidential or First Vice Presidential search will be limited to Class B and C directors.